 1. What style of music is currently in the Top 10?
 (Get searching online)

 2. Who is the pop industry aimed at? (mainly at girls aged 8-14)

 3. There are various ‘charts’ now – from Radio 1 to iTunes and beyond.
 There’s also a very different chart made up of sales of physical CDs and vinyl with very different artists – http://www.officialcharts.com/charts/physical-singles-chart/ (link checked April 2019)

 4. ‘Pop’ and ‘rock’ are by far the most popular music formats in the UK – making up for 67% of total music sales in 2016.

 5. Many of the successful bands doing are because they are also successful brands or are used by successful brands.

 6. Get the lyrics of a few songs and assess them.
 Have a look at any of the top US r&b / hip-hop or pop singles.
 Many lyrics are suggestive and sexualised – but this gives an idea of what people are listening to and watching.

 7. Whatever happened to famous bands from your past?
 Have a look online and see if you can find what they are doing now.

 Feed back and have a discussion about all this with the young people in your group.
-Mention that Gareth Gates attended a church in Bradford called 'Life Church' yet changed after coming second in a 'Pop Idol'.
+Mention that one winner of Pop Idol had been part of a church in Bradford yet changed after coming second in a ‘Pop Idol’.
 How can we avoid falling into the same traps?

 Interesting that at one awards event, three lots of rappers all thanked God.
 Now, maybe they are thanking the wrong ‘god’ or just saying words that sound good – but how many of us thank God for things he does or when we celebrate?